HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/get_the_code/prepare_load_images.md

 docker load < hcl-dx-core-image-v95_CFXXX_XXXXXXXX-XXXX.tar.gz
 ```

-If you want to load all DX 9.5 CFxxx image files via one command, you may use the following command:
+If you want to load all DX 9.5 CFxxx image files via one command, use the following command:

 ```sh
 # Command to load all images at once